ibm-cloud-docs/watson-assistant/web-chat-config.md

 The suggestions list is populated with actions that are relevant in some way to the matched action.
 The actions are ones that the AI model considered to be possible alternatives, but that didn't meet the high confidence threshold that is required for an action to be listed as a disambiguation option.
 Any action can be shown as a suggestion, unless its **Ask clarifying question** setting is set to **Off**.
 For more information about the **Ask clarifying question** setting, see [Asking clarifying questions](/docs/watson-assistant?topic=watson-assistant-understand-questions#understand-questions-ask-clarifying-question).

-To customize suggestions, complete the following steps:
+To configure suggestions, complete the following steps:

-1. Open the *Suggestions* tab.
+1. Open the **Suggestions** tab.

-    The Suggestions feature is enabled automatically for new web chat integrations.
-If it's not enabled, set the Suggestions switch to **On**.
+    Suggestions are enabled automatically for new web chat integrations.
+If you don't want to use suggestions, toggle the switch to **Off**.

-    The *Include a connection to support* section is displayed where you can configure whether and how to give customers the ability to connect with support.
-1. Decide when you want an option to connect with support to be shown in the suggestions list.
-The choices are:
+1. In the **Include a connection to support** section, specify when you want an option to connect with support to be included in the list of suggestions.
+You can specify **Always**, **Never**, or **After one failed attempt**.

-    - **Always**: Always shows the option to get support in the list of suggestions.
-    - **Never**: Never shows the option to get support in the list of suggestions.
-    - **After one failed attempt**: Adds the option to the list only if the customer reached a node with an `anything_else` condition in the previous conversation turn or reaches the same action for a second time in succession.
+    **After one failed attempt**: Adds the option to the list only if the customer reached a node with an `anything_else` condition in the previous conversation turn or reaches the same action for a second time in succession.

-1. In the **Option label** field, add a label for the option.

-    The text in the **Option label** field has two functions:

-    - The text is shown in the suggestions list as an option for customers to select.
-    - When selected by a customer, the text is sent to your assistant as a new message.
-The label must be able to function as input that your action understands and knows how to handle.
+1. In the **Option label** field, type the text of the message that requests help from support.
+This message is shown as the label for the support option, which is included in the **Suggestions** window under the circumstances you specified in the previous step.
+If the customer clicks this option, the same message is sent to the assistant.

-    By default, the option label `Connect with agent` is used.
-If your web chat is integrated with a service desk, this message initiates a conversation transfer, as long as your action is designed to handle transfer requests.
+    The message you specify should trigger an action that gives customers a way to connect with support.
+By default, the message `Connect with agent` is used.
+If your web chat is integrated with a service desk, this message initiates a transfer to a human agent.
+(For more information about integrating with a service desk, see [Adding service desk support](/docs/watson-assistant?topic=watson-assistant-deploy-web-chat-haa).)

-    If your web chat is not integrated with a service desk, you can change the option label to a message that helps your customers reach whatever form of support you do offer.
+    If your web chat is not integrated with a service desk, specify a message that helps your customers reach whatever form of support you do offer.
 If you offer a toll-free support line, you might add `Get the support line phone number`.
 Or if you offer an online support request form, you might add `Open a support ticket`.

-    Whether you use the default option label or add your own, make sure your action is designed to recognize the message and respond to it appropriately.
+    Whether you use the default support message or add your own, make sure your action is designed to recognize the message and respond to it appropriately.
     <!--- For more information, see [Connecting customers with support](/docs/assistant?topic=assistant-dialog-support){: external}. --->

 ## Security
-{: #web-chat-customize-security}
+{: #web-chat-configure-security}

 To secure the web chat, click the **Security** tab.
 For more information, see [Securing the web chat](/docs/watson-assistant?topic=watson-assistant-web-chat-security).